 Professional development for all staff at St. Joseph’s and St. Gregory’s Primary School is recognised as central to improving the quality of learning and achievement for our students.
 In our school we believe that all staff should be involved in supporting pupils with special educational needs, so we make sure that staff have training to help them do this.
-Training for staff has included the following: training around ASC / ADHD; Speech & Language Therapy Training; Diabetes, Sickle Cell, Epipen and Asthma training; Dyslexia training; supporting pupils’ mental health; developing fine motor skills; supporting and developing pupils’ maths, reading and writing skills.
+We have a vigorous training package for all our staff, which is reviewed, according to the needs of the children.
+Training for staff has included the following: training around ASC / ADHD; memory, sleep,attachment, Speech & Language Therapy Training; Diabetes, Sickle Cell, Epipen and Asthma training; Dyslexia training; supporting pupils’ mental health; developing fine motor skills; supporting and developing pupils’ maths, reading and writing skills.
 Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.
 In Inclusion meetings, we regularly discuss and identify staff training needs, usually related to the needs of the children in school at the time.’

 - How will my child/young person be included in activities outside this classroom including school trips?